William Allan Neilson Library

 In the fall of 1987, the libraries acquired their millionth volume.
 This watershed was celebrated by the acquisition of the Epistole Devotissime of St. Catherine of Siena in an Aldine edition of 1500 to be designated officially as volume 1,000,000.
 The Smith College Libraries now hold over 1.4 million items including books, periodicals, microforms, maps, scores, recordings, manuscripts, archives, film and video, computer-readable materials, graphic arts, memorabilia and cuneiform tablets.

 In 2010, the college engaged Shepley Bulfinch to partner on a master plan for all of the college’s libraries.
 Soon after, the college worked with Shepley Bulfinch on several studies to assess what could feasibly be accomplished with current library space.
 In 2014, the trustees approved the concept of a redesign of Neilson and the hiring of an architect.
-Construction for the project began in 2017 and the New Neilson Library is set to open in 2020.
-It will retain the original 1909 building while restoring the campus flow disrupted by a series of later additions.
+Construction for the project began in 2017 and the new Neilson Library opened on March 29, 2021.
+It retains the original 1909 building while restoring the campus flow disrupted by a series of later additions.
 Learn more about the New Neilson Library renovation project.

 The Music Department began its collection in 1911 and hired the first music librarian in 1922.
 The library was transferred administratively to the college Libraries in 1968.
 That same year it was moved to new quarters in the Mendenhall Performing Arts Center and named for Werner Josten (a professor in the Music Department).